agnesoft/adev/projects/abuild/high_level_design.md

 ## ABuild

 The **Agnesoft Build** or **ABuild** is a C++ build system.
 It provides fully automatic project detection including dependencies based on source inspection.
-The goal is to be able to run without any configuration of any kind by adhering to a well defined project structure instead.
-By ivoking `abuild` in a project root directory it shall detect all targets, their dependencies and build them using sensible defaults for an available compiler toolchain.
+The goal is to be able to run without any configuration of any kind by adhering to a well-defined project structure instead.
+By invoking `abuild` in a project root directory it shall detect all targets, their dependencies and build them using sensible defaults for an available compiler toolchain.

 Usage example: